Racial and Ethnic Disparities in Human Services Analysis Execution Project

 • the conceptual framework provides a definition of disparities for human services, outlines where along the social service delivery system racial and ethnic disparities might be found, and facilitates the distinction of racial and ethnic differences from disparities.

-• the literature review synthesized the existing research on racial and ethnic disparities in relation to the service delivery system of six programs operated under the auspices of ACF.
+• the literature review synthesized the existing research on racial and ethnic disparities in relation to the service delivery system of six programs administered by ACF.

 • preliminary data analyses to identify racial and ethnic differences between eligibility and participation within and across four ACF programs.